TriM-Organization/Musicreater/README_EN.md

 ## Introduction🚀

-Musicreater is a free open-source library used for handling with digital musics that being able to be played in _Minecraft_.
+Musicreater is a cost free, open-source, highly optimized library designed for editing digital musics that being able to be played in _Minecraft_.
+With the plugins, the library supports a lot of processing methods.

 Welcome to join our QQ group: [861684859](https://jq.qq.com/?_wv=1027&k=hpeRxrYr)

 > **NOTICE** The project inside this repository is only the support library, which is mainly for the developers of music related software for _Minecraft: Bedrock Edition_.
 >
 > The _Bedrock Edition music convertor_ which is for common users is in [Linglun Converter](../../../Linglun-Converter).
+[Archived]
 >
-> We are also developing a _BE music editor_ (digital audio workstation): [Linglun](../../../LinglunStudio)
+> We are also developing a _BE music editor_ (sth like a digital audio workstation): [Linglun](../../../LinglunStudio)

 ## Installation 🔳